IliyanID/t25_Boat_Smarts/reports/checklist.md

 ### Control faults
 * For each conditional statement, is the condition correct?
 * Is each loop certain to terminate?
+* Can array indexes ever go out-of-bounds?
+* Are all objects (including Strings) compared with "equals" and not "=="?
+(Java)
 * Are compound statements correctly bracketed?
 * In case statements, are all possible cases accounted for?
 * If a break is required after each case in case statements, has it been included?

 ### Parameter faults
 * Are all input variables used?
+* Are variables declared in the proper scope?
 * Are values assigned to all output variables before they are output?
 * Can unexpected inputs cause corruption?